LightAndLight/purescript-pux-redux/README.md

 an external redux store

-This library is intended to ease the adoption of Purescript into existing code bases.
+This library is intended to ease the adoption of Purescript into existing react+redux code bases.
 If you are starting from scratch, there's no good reason to use redux.
 Do your state management with pux instead.

 ## Usage